 Are your beginners like a group of birds wanting to chirp away and carry on a conversation?
 Of course they are!
 Your job will be to keep them talking in the target language, even when they have no vocabulary!
 Beginners may be beginners in the target language but that doesn’t mean they don’t have anything to say, they just don’t have the words and tools to do so.

 They are more than ready to communicate and they want to be heard, express themselves and practice strange new words.
-But, as beginners, they need more language skills and vocabulary to carry on a conversation.
+But, as beginners, they need to acquire more vocabulary and be able to practice it in a safe environment.

 Language skills are the fundamental structures, core vocabulary and word order necessary to communicate in any language.
-Every language has its own skills which must be accurately acquired and your beginners must have at least this much of a start in English if they hope to continue on to university.
+Every language has its own skills which must be accurately acquired and your beginners must have at least this much of a start in English if they hope to improve.

 But we must reintegrate that desire for communication exclusively into the target language

 Allowing students to converse in their native language is like opening Pandora’s box.
 You can quickly lose precious time in listening and speaking the target language.
 Students must first master the basic tools and structures then need in English, so they can earn their first running shoes.

 They must carry on structured conversations as you help them grow their vocabulary in the target language.
 Eventually they will reach the level they need to earn those running shoes!

 Students need to understand the vocabulary and structures they are practicing as they move forward.
 It is up to you set the framework for each step which will then scaffold the following step.

 The oral patterns you set up are like a cookie mold.
 The vocabulary is like the batter which is made up of various ingredients.
 No matter how beautiful the mold, you will need some batter to produce a cookie.
 For beginners the production will be limited, like only being able to make oatmeal cookies.